Our Catholic faith calls us to love through action, to seek truth, to be servant leaders.

 Members of our Service Leadership Board coordinate Ongoing Service Opportunities at several local nonprofits.
 From Hamilton Living Water Ministry and The Boys and Girls Club of Hamiltonand The YMCA’s BTW Community Center, providing service to local youth through mentorship at after school programs, to supporting young families through service with YoungLives, to spending time with the residents of Westover Retirement Community or feeding the hungry at The Community Meal Center--there are many opportunities to serve in a unique way.
 Go once to learn more or go every week to gain experience and build relationship--find the place that matters most to you and use your gifts through service!
 There is also a new initiative in 2021/2022 called "S@S" (Service @ School), where we will be doing a different service project once every month after school at Badin (to make it fun and easy to participate!) that will benefit a local nonprofit.
 From making blankets for Sleep in Heavenly Peace to decorating bookmarks for the kids in Big Brothers Big Sisters to making sandwiches for the Live the Good event with the Sisters of Notre Dame de Namur--we will gather after school in the Commons and work together to make a difference for those in need.
 You can find details and sign up for all service opportunities on InnerView, our online service platform.
 See Mrs. Halverson to find out what service would be a good fit for you!

 As our students engage in service, we hope they will grow in their faith, learn about the issues of the world around them, and contribute to the betterment of our community.

-Questions and concerns regarding the Service Program at Badin can be directed to Mrs. Megan Halverson, the Christian Service Coordinator, at mhalverson@BadinHS.org.
+Questions regarding the Service Program at Badin can be directed to Mrs. Megan Halverson, the Christian Service Coordinator, at mhalverson@BadinHS.org.